Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Test infrastructure

+The following test infrastructure was used to determine the [maximum capacity or throughput](#transactions-per-second).
+The information is presented here so that you can derive your own sizing from it.

 | Count | Node/Instance              |CPUS     | RAM   |Disc  | Component      | Version | Comment |
 | :---: | :---                       | :---    | :---  | :--- | :---           | :---    | :---    |